maoberlehner/vue-storyblok-rich-text-renderer/README.md

 {
     // [...] other config
     plugins: [
-        '~/plugins/rich-text-resolver.js'
+        '~/plugins/rich-text-renderer.js'
     ]
 }
 ```

-**Congrats! :tada: You have successfully implemented the plugin and you can now use the `<rich-text-resolver />` component.**
+**Congrats! :tada: You have successfully implemented the plugin and you can now use the `<rich-text-renderer />` component.**

 ## :wrench: Options